 - Describe the approach to software licensing

-Software used by the organization is acquired through official channels and where a purchase is required to use the software evidence of a valid license is retained.
+Software used by the organisation is acquired through official channels and where a purchase is required to use the software evidence of a valid license is retained.

 Software is used in line with the licensing agreement.